Legislature seeks to pass police, parole bills at end of session

 Additional bills would require police officers to intervene when a fellow officer is using excessive force, restrict interrogation methods, no-knock warrants and use of drones, and mandate police wear body cameras.

 Another bill would prohibit police agencies from receiving "military-grade tactical weapons."
 The bill comes after police have accepted small tanks, tactical rifles and heavy mine-resistant vehicles.
 Critics of the military hardware captured on video in Black Lives Matter protests last summer say it threatens communities.
-The bill wouldn’t restrict transfer for counterterrorism equipment used by the New York City Police Department and state police.
+The bill wouldn’t restrict transfer for counterterrorism equipment used by the NYPD and State Police.

 "In a civilized society, no New Yorker's future should be limited by the darkest moment in their past," said the bill’s sponsor, Sen. Zellnor Y. Myrie (D-Brooklyn).